 A consumer proposal annulment is the last thing you want to happen if you have one active.
 The consumer proposal is a popular alternative to bankruptcy in Canada because it allows you to enjoy many of the advantages of bankruptcy without having to surrender any of your property to your bankruptcy trustee.
 When you put together a successful consumer proposal, you end up reducing the principal of your consumer debt as well as the interest fees that you owe, making it much easier to pay off your creditors.

-The benefits of a consumer proposal, however, are contingent upon you completing the stipulations that you and your creditors have agreed to.
+If you filed a consumer proposal, there’s plenty of work to do.
+Although a consumer proposal is deemed an R7 rating, the benefits of a consumer proposal depend on you completing the stipulations that you and your creditors have agreed to.
 If you fail to meet them, your proposal will be annulled and you will likely be forced into bankruptcy.
-Once annulled, you will likely be forced into bankruptcy.
+Once annulled, you will likely be forced to file for bankruptcy.

 Most creditors will accept amendments to a consumer proposal that reduce your payments and extend the length of the proposal if you suffer a loss in income and can no longer afford your monthly payments.
-If you are currently bound by a consumer proposal and anticipate a drop in income or you have already missed a payment, it is imperative that you contact your trustee immediately in order to see what options for assistance are available.
+If you are currently bound by a consumer proposal and anticipate a drop in income or you have already missed a payment, you must contact your licensed insolvency trustee immediately to see what options for assistance are available.

 Avoid Annulment Altogether

-Of course, the best option is avoiding both the annulment and the consumer proposal altogether.
+Of course, the best option is avoiding the consumer proposal annulment to become debt free.
 There is always a chance that a less severe debt relief option is available to you.
 Learn more about your debt relief options, including the consumer proposal by filling out this debt relief form.